Azure-Samples/ms-identity-javascript-nodejs-desktop/README.md

 # An Electron desktop application secured by MSAL Node (Preview) on Microsoft identity platform

-This sample demonstrates how to use [MSAL Node (Preview)](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node) to sign-in a user and acquire an access token for a protected resource such as Microsoft Graph in an Electron desktop application using the ([authorization code grant with PKCE](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow)).
+This sample demonstrates how to use [MSAL Node (Preview)](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node) to sign-in a user and acquire an access token for a protected resource such as Microsoft Graph in an Electron desktop application using the [authorization code grant with PKCE](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow).

 > :information_source: Looking for a TypeScript implementation?
 See: [ElectronTestApp](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-node-samples/standalone-samples/ElectronTestApp)